naort-dev/wonder-app/README.md

 - `gem install cocoapods` - Install cocoapods on your machine
 - `cd ios` and run `pod install` - Install the pods needed for the iOS
 - `yarn dev` or `npm run dev` - start the iPhone 5s simulator (see package.json)
+- Make sure you have TSLint installed and configured in your editor

 ## Project Structure
 |-- `src`